 But to give comparisons, if your child has read and enjoyed books like the Guardians of Ga’hoole, Wings of Fire, Harry Potter, Wolves of the Beyond, and The Inheritance Cycle, they would have no trouble reading the Dragon Calling series.

 BEACON THRONES COMPANION GUIDE

-NOTE: Books are available in both eBook and paperback formats.
+NOTE: Books are available in eBook, paperback, and hardcover formats.
 Companions Guides, at this stage, are only available in paperback.
 Future plans include audio books for the entire series.

 Are the books available in audio?

 Plans have been ‘on the table’ for audio-books for a long while now.
 At this stage, Book 1 is in the early stages of audio production.
 Exciting times!
 Stay tuned!

 Yes I am.
 All the pictures related to my series and my other written works were done by me, including all the book covers.

 Will there be any illustrations in the books?

 Aside from a map of Valadae and small glyphs symbolising scene changes, there are no additional illustrations.
 The Companion Guides, however, will be full of illustrations, including the popular Prologue Comics.